C2DH/ranketwo/_assignments/boder/01-contributing-to-a-timeline.en.md

 #### Reading/viewing  suggestions

-For an overview of learning goals that can be achieved through creating digital timelines, see [Vanderbilt guide]( https://cft.vanderbilt.edu/guides-sub-pages/digital-timelines/)
+For an overview of learning goals that can be achieved through creating digital timelines, see  the teaching guide of the Vanderbilt University [Vanderbilt University]( https://cft.vanderbilt.edu/guides-sub-pages/digital-timelines/)

-For assessing the pros and cons of different tools for creating timelines, [follow this guide](https://docs.google.com/document/d/1uprzcDAFaCgK_1TB-A4QxkUjWIMrkWZOG6kAXQdhdDg/edit)
+For assessing the pros and cons of different tools for creating timelines, [consult this guide](https://docs.google.com/document/d/1uprzcDAFaCgK_1TB-A4QxkUjWIMrkWZOG6kAXQdhdDg/edit)

-Link to [Tutorial](https://drive.google.com/drive/folders/1sV1BRipvgPlv0NZpiMLErfcPs3L1AOvy) for creating Timeline with Tiki-Toki.

 Tiki-Toki gives you the possibility of upgrading your account to a teacher’s account (125 $ a year), unlocking the “group edit” feature for you and your students.
 The teacher’s account will provide the teacher with new features and several account keys for the students.